Ichon-dong

-Ichon-dong (Korean: 이촌동) is a neighborhood of Yongsan-gu district in Seoul, South Korea.
+Ichon-dong (Korean: 이촌동) is a neighborhood of Yongsan District, Seoul, South Korea.
 It is located in the southwest of the city proper, along the Han River.

 Characteristics

 Ichon-dong is split into two parts: Ichon 1-dong, formerly called 'East Ichon' (동부이촌동; 東部二村洞; Dongbu Ichon-dong), and Ichon 2-dong, formerly called 'West Ichon' (서부이촌동; 西部二村洞; Seobu Ichon-dong).

 Residents of Ichon-dong are regarded as highly affluent by many Koreans.
 Ichon 1-dong is known for its expensive real estate.
 It is home to many foreign residents, especially Japanese.
 There are also many American expats, since the Yongsan Garrison is located nearby.

 Ichon 2-dong is less developed than Ichon 1-dong, but the Seoul Metropolitan Government has been developing this area as a part of the Hangang Renaissance Project.

 In Ichon-dong, the climate is cold and temperate.
 Ichon-dong is classified as Monsoon continental climate (Dwa) in the Köppen climate classification.
 The average annual temperature is 11.9 C, and the area receives about 1346 mm of precipitation annually, mostly in the summer.